folio-org/mod-calendar/docs/testing.md

 ## Skipping Testing

-The unit tests can be annoyingly slow for certain development build processes.
-To skip them, add `-Dmaven.test.skip=true` to the command line.
+Some tests can be annoyingly slow for certain development build processes (particularly when debugging the build process itself).
+To skip unit tests, add `-DskipTests` to the command line.
+For integration tests, use `-DskipITs`.

+Please note, this is likely to produce strange (or entirely wrong) results from JaCoCo (for code coverage).